aliak00/optional/README.md

 The purpose of this library is two fold, to provide types that:

 1. Eliminate null dereferences - [Aka the Billion Dollar Mistake](https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions).
-2. Show an explicit intent of the absence of a value or the presensce of an invalid value
+2. Show an explicit intent of the absence of a value

-This is done with the following types:
+This is done with the following:

-* `Optional!T`: Represents an optional data type that may or may not contain a value.
-Acts like a range and allows safe dispatching
+* `Optional!T`: Represents an optional data type that may or may not contain a value that acts like a range.
 * `NotNull!T`: Represents a type that can never be null.
+* `dispatch`: A null-safe dispatching utility that allows you to call methods on possibly null values (including optionals, and `std.typecons.Nullable`)

-An `Optional!T` signifies the intent of your code, works as a range and is therefor useable with Phobos, and allows you to call methods and operators on your types even if they are null references - i.e. safe dispatching.
+An `Optional!T` signifies the intent of your code, works as a range and is therefor useable with Phobos algorithms, and allows you to call methods and operators on your types even if they are null references - i.e. safe dispatching.

 ## What about `std.typecons.Nullable` and `std.range.only`?

 It is NOT like the `Nullable` type in Phobos. `Nullable` is basically a pointer and applies pointer semantics to value types.
-It does not give you any safety guarantees and says nothing about the intent of "I might return a valid value".
-Whereas `Optional` signifies intent on both reference and value types, and is safe to use without need to check `isNull` before every usage.
+It does not give you any safety guarantees and says nothing about the intent of "I might not return a value".
+Whereas `Optional` signifies intent on both reference and value types, and is safe to use without the need to check `isNull` before every usage.

 It is also NOT like `std.range.only`.
 D's `only` cannot be used to signify intent of a value being present or not, nor can be used for safe dispatching, nor the result of `only(value)` be passed around.
 It's only (heh) usage is to create a range out of a value so that values can act as ranges and be used seamlessly with `std.algorithms`.
 This `Optional` has a type constructor - `some` - that can be used for this purpose as well.